Naik Muhammad Wazir: Return to Waziristan

 After the Taliban regime fell in late 2001, Muhammad returned to Wana, where he reportedly facilitated the escape of many other Taliban and foreign fighters from Afghanistan.

 Muhammad formed a new organization called Jaishul al-Qiba al-Jihadi al-Siri al-Alami.
 This group allegedly ran training camps in South Waziristan for the Taliban and Al-Qaeda and produced anti-Western literature and videos for indoctrination purposes.
 He reportedly became immensely wealthy, owning over 40 vehicles by December 2003.

 Some members of this group were also recruited into Jundullah, a militant anti-government organization.
 Jundullah members Attaur Rehman and Abu Musab al-Balochi (al-Baloshi) would later be implicated in the attempted assassination of a senior military official in Karachi.
-Jundullah's media studio, Ummat, was allegedly connected with Al-Qaeda's media front organization, the Al-Sahab Foundation, and Jundullah itself with Al-Qaeda leader Khalid Shaikh Mohammed.
+Jundullah's media studio, Ummat, was allegedly connected with Al-Qaeda's media front organization, the Al-Sahab Foundation, and Jundullah itself with Al-Qaeda leader Khalid Shaikh.
 Ummat also produced anti-Western and anti-government videos.

 In April 2004, Muhammed, as leader of anti-government militant forces in South Waziristan fighting in the Waziristan War, accepted an offer of a cease-fire and amnesty with Pakistani forces.
 The ceasefire lasted only briefly before conflict resumed, however.